Local Restaurants in Columbus

 This GMO-free, HPP-free and dairy-free shop specializes in cold pressed, organic juices to zest up your day, and also offers salads, bakery items and more.

-Bagels from Lox Bagel Shop
+Lox Bagel Shop

 Stop in at Lox for a Food & Wine-lauded bagel experience!
 Featured in the “Best Bagels in America” and located in the Short North Arts District, Lox Bagel Shop is an undeniably delicious way to start your day.